-PIKSI - Philosophy in an Inclusive Key Summer Institutes - is group of undergraduate summer diversity institutes founded in 2006 at Penn State University to encourage students from groups currently underrepresented in philosophy — people of color, LGBTQ individuals, women and other gender minorities, individuals with disabilities, and people from economically disadvantaged backgrounds — to pursue advanced studies in philosophy and continue on to the professoriate.
-PIKSI serves students from many different underrepresented groups, but students of color are a particular focus of the program.
+PIKSI - Philosophy in an Inclusive Key Summer Institutes - is group of undergraduate summer diversity institutes founded in 2006 at Penn State University to elevating and broadening inclusion in philosophy — empowering students who otherwise may not have the same opportunities or mentorship to pursue advanced studies in philosophy and continue on to the professoriate.

 |